AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/asset-search-api.md

 Search term that you want to search for.

 [optional] `int facetCount`
-The maximum number of facet autocompleted items to return.
+Maximum number of facet autocompleted items to return.
 The default is 0 which means you will not get any facet suggestions.

 [optional] `int termCount`
-The maximum number of token autocompleted items to return.
+Maximum number of token autocompleted items to return.
 The default is 0 which means you will not get any token suggestions.

 ### Example